What is Psychological Assessment?

 - if you just don’t feel right and it has been persevering for a while;

-- you suspect you might be struggling with a particular concern such as ADHD; or
+- you suspect you might be struggling with a particular concern such as anxiety, depression, ADHD; or

 - there’s been an event that has changed how you are functioning in the world.